mstksg/inCode/copy/entries/nixify-blog.md

     don't change will not need to be re-built.
 6. If step 4 completes, automatically push the derivation's outputs to the *gh-pages* branch.
+7. Establish two *local development environments* that nix can set up for us:
+    1. Haskell development -- with haskell language server, cabal for intermediate building, etc.
+    2.  *Writing* -- with the hakyll binary available for intermediate caching for fast builds and updates, and the *purescript* compiler available for fast compilation for the scripts driving interactive blog posts.

 [cachix]: https://www.cachix.org/